awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

 ## Creating a metrics dashboard<a name="create-metrics-dashboard"></a>

-After you have deployed the Amazon VPC CNI plugin for Kubernetes metrics helper, you can view the plugin metrics in the CloudWatch console\.
-This topic helps you to create a dashboard for viewing your cluster's metrics\.
+After you have deployed the CNI metrics helper, you can view the CNI metrics in the CloudWatch console\.
+This topic helps you to create a dashboard for viewing your cluster's CNI metrics\.

-**To create a Amazon VPC CNI plugin for Kubernetes metrics dashboard**
+**To create a CNI metrics dashboard**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.